 I was always aware of racism in some way, whether it be in the realms of housing (ghettos), the police, teachers, co-workers, store clerks and supervisors.
 African Americans have learned about racism in direct ways such as the institution of policies that were designed to keep people of color in their place, respectively.
 We knew that we had been relegated to second class citizenship when we were watched in stores as we shopped, questioned by police with an air of suspicion and regarded with skepticism when it came to the validity of our schoolwork.
 We learned how to deal with the role of second-class citizenship by hiding it under the pride of our blackness.
 We ignored the poverty by wrapping them in the memories that encompassed the traditions that reflected the love of our families and friends.
 The holidays were exclusively ours even if our existence was overlooked by the folks that had no idea that we were capable of loving and feeling…just like them.

-I do not speak these words as an angry black man as much as am laying bare the realities of what me and people that looked like me had to endure over the years.
-We knew that society as we know was built on the backs of slaves and yet we remained locked away from the first fruits of this land, almost as if we had nothing to do with its fruition.
-To make matters worse, we were blamed for our inability to climb the social and economic ladder, as if we had any control over our circulation in social circles that did not want any part of us.
+I do not speak these words as an angry black man as much as I am laying bare the realities of what me and people that look like me had to endure over the years.
+We knew that society as we knew it was built on the backs of slaves and yet we remained locked away from many of the first fruits of this land, almost as if we had nothing to do with its fruition.
+To make matters worse, we were blamed for our inability to climb the social and economic ladder, as if we had any control over our migration through social circles that did not want any part of us.

 I learned these lessons in elementary school as a young catholic boy that had been taught the sacraments yet knew that the final word was made by a deity that did not look anything like me.